-- Increasing reliable access to sufficient and nutritious food through improving food consumption, increasing dietary diversity and ability to cope with food shortages, for both refugees and host communities.
+1. Increasing reliable access to sufficient and nutritious food through improving food consumption, increasing dietary diversity and ability to cope with food shortages, for both refugees and host communities.
 Promoting innovative, climate-smart practices aiming to reduce food and nutrition insecurity through diversification of food produced in the settlements and within the hosting communities.
-Production will include vegetables, fruits and livestock to reinforce the resilience to shocks, particularly to climate, conflict and animal epidemics related shocks; - 2.
-Supporting all relevant activities to addressing stunting and micronutrient deficiencies for mother and child and moderate acute malnutrition in refugees' settlements-hosting areas; - 3.
-Improving WASH systems in both the refugee settlements and the neighbouring communities: - 4.
-Improving management and agricultural practices in support of small-holder farmers and livestock herders among refugees and host-communities, thus helping communities focus on increasing productivity and quality of produce, improving nutrition, or improving storage; - 5.
-Addressing production constraints for refugees and host communities in order to increase food availability in both the settlements and in the neighbouring communities, through providing agricultural inputs and improving agricultural practices; - 6.
-Providing training on specific topics to enhance capacities of refugees and host communities, e.g. in good agricultural practices and postharvest handling skills;
+Production will include vegetables, fruits and livestock to reinforce the resilience to shocks, particularly to climate, conflict and animal epidemics related shocks;

-- 7. Providing access to Village Savings and Loans (VSL) schemes to support various activities and to diversify sources of income, and increasing sustainability through involving the beneficiaries in savings/microcredit activities. - 8.
+- 2. Supporting all relevant activities to addressing stunting and micronutrient deficiencies for mother and child and moderate acute malnutrition in refugees' settlements-hosting areas; - 3.
+Improving management and agricultural practices in support of small-holder farmers and livestock herders among refugees and host-communities, thus helping communities focus on increasing productivity and quality of produce, improving nutrition, or improving storage; - 4.
+Addressing production constraints for refugees and host communities in order to increase food availability in both the settlements and in the neighbouring communities, through providing agricultural inputs and improving agricultural practices; - 5.
+Providing training on specific topics to enhance capacities of refugees and host communities, e.g. in good agricultural practices and postharvest handling skills; - 6.
+Providing access to Village Savings and Loans (VSL) schemes to support various activities and to diversify sources of income, and increasing sustainability through involving the beneficiaries in savings/microcredit activities. - 7.
 Incorporating innovative practices, such as Climate Smart Agriculture (CSA).
 The project will promote climate smart agricultural technologies to help deal with relatively scarce water for agricultural production and changing rainfall/weather patterns.
-A key focus will be on the promotion of conservation agriculture, including technologies such as minimal tillage, reducing cropping spaces, and mulching. - 9.
-Training of local government and future trainers in Participatory Agro-Enterprise Development/Enabling Rural Development (PAED/ERI) approach, including Innovation Platforms. - 10.
+A key focus will be on the promotion of conservation agriculture, including technologies such as minimal tillage, reducing cropping spaces, and mulching. - 8.
+Training of local government and future trainers in Participatory Agro-Enterprise Development/Enabling Rural Development (PAED/ERI) approach, including Innovation Platforms. - 9.
 Provision of start-up packages in the form of quality farm inputs, assistance in building private sector linkages for value chain support and coaching and support of new/existing producer associations, focusing on high-value and fast-growing horticulture crops.